Frequently Asked Questions (FAQs)

 |Theatre Arts||No major or support courses may be taken as CR/NC.|

-What is the cancellation policy for CLA Advising appointments?
+What is the cancelation policy for CLA Advising appointments?

-As a courtesy to our office and your peers, if you need to cancel or reschedule your advising appointment, please call or email firstname.lastname@example.org.
+As a courtesy to our office and your peers, if you need to cancel or reschedule your advising appointment, please cancel via Calendly, or email firstname.lastname@example.org.
 We prefer at least 24 hours advance notice, but we know last minute things come up.
+Thank you for letting us know.